 - 1. All candidates shall report all contributions and all expenditures related to the campaign for validation and documentation by a member of the Elections Commission prior to being used to campaign. - 2.
+Financial support for campaigns is the responsibility of individual candidates or parties; neither the Election Commission nor Student Government will provide funding of campaigns. - 3.
 Campaign Spending Limits - a.
-The spending limit for candidates for President or Vice President shall be \$300 each. - b.
+The spending limit for candidates for President or Vice President shall be \$300 each.

+- b.
 The spending limit for candidates for any other office shall be \$200 each. - c.
-The spending limit for any party or group shall be determined by adding the individual spending limits of party members together, capped at \$4000, whichever is lesser - i.
-Any material that indicates a party or group counts against the party or group's spending limit.

-- 3. In kind gifts, goods, or services provided by outside groups or individuals shall count against campaign spending limits at fair market value. - a.
+The spending limit for any party or group shall be determined by adding the individual spending limits of party members together, capped at \$2000, whichever is lesser - i.
+Any material that indicates a party or group counts against the party or group's spending limit. - 4.
+In kind gifts, goods, or services provided by outside groups or individuals shall count against campaign spending limits at fair market value. - a.
 Such gifts, goods, and services must be declared by the campaign and filed with contributions and expenditures.
-Monetary donations must also be declared and filed. - Coupons, certificates, etc., distributed on campus, but redeemable at a local business at a later time, by non-candidates, shall not be considered "contributions" for the purpose of campaign finance. - 4.
+Monetary donations must also be declared and filed. - b.
+Coupons, certificates, etc., distributed on campus, but redeemable at a local business at a later time, by non-candidates, shall not be considered "contributions" for the purpose of campaign finance. - 5.
+Student Government Subsidy - a.
+Student Government will provide up to a \$10 per-candidate subsidy, capped at a \$50 maximum for a party, to be used for printing of campaign posters or handouts from University Printing Services. - b.
+In order to receive the subsidy, the electronic file for the handout or poster(s) must be received and approved by the Election Commission no later than the President/Vice President filing deadline for full parties or independent President/Vice President candidates running without a full party.
+For independent candidates for Senator or Board positions, the deadline for submitting poster/handout designs is the same as their filing deadline. - c.
+In order to receive the subsidy, the candidacy application must have already been filed, and the candidate or required party candidate must have already attended the required rules meeting. - d.
+This subsidy shall not count towards a candidate or party's spending limit. - 6.
 Financial Reports must contain electronic or physical receipts.
 If a material or service is donated or acquired significantly below the market cost, the candidate shall make a reasonable estimate as to the value of the material or service.
 That estimate shall be approved by the Elections Commission and shall be recorded against the expenditures on the financial report.